Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Results and Discussion

 \subsection{Unpolarized spectral functions}

 Finally, we examine the unpolarized spectral functions of the $\phi$ meson at normal nuclear density $\rho_0$, shown in Fig.~\ref{fig:spectum}.
 The gray dotted lines represent the vacuum spectral functions, while the blue lines show the in-medium results.
-For demonstration, we present the results obtained using dimensional regularization.
+For demonstration, we present the results obtained using dimensional regularization $(\mu=0.6)$.

 At $|\bm{p}|=0$, the longitudinal and transverse spectral functions are identical.
 The nuclear medium induces substantial broadening and a moderate downward mass shift, resulting in a significant redistribution of spectral strength toward lower energies.
-At finite momenta, $|\bm{p}| = 1$ and $2~\mathrm{GeV}$, the spectral functions of the longitudinal and transverse modes start to split due to polarization-dependent medium effects.
+For propagating $\phi$ mesons, $|\bm{p}| = 2$ and $3~\mathrm{GeV}$, the longitudinal and transverse spectral functions begin to separate due to polarization-dependent medium effects.
 However, because the two modes still strongly overlap, the resulting unpolarized spectral function exhibits a single broad peak.
-Starting with momenta around $|\bm{p}| = 2~\mathrm{GeV}$, a small two-peak structure begins to emerge.
+At $|\bm{p}| = 2~\mathrm{GeV}$, the mode separation appears only as a weak shoulder, while a distinct two-peak structure becomes visible at $|\bm{p}| = 3~\mathrm{GeV}$.

-For higher momentum, the widths of the transverse and longitudinal modes become clearly different, as shown in Fig.~\ref{fig:width-lab-gamma}.
-In the unpolarized spectral function, the transverse contribution appears with a factor of two.
-However, because the longitudinal mode has a narrower width, its peak height becomes comparable to that of the transverse mode despite the larger transverse weight.
-As the momentum increases further, the separation between the two modes becomes more pronounced.
-At $|\bm{p}| = 3~\mathrm{GeV}$, the longitudinal and transverse peaks are well separated, producing a clear double-peak structure in the spectral function.

-Compared to the previous QCDSR analysis~\cite{Kim:2019ybi}, an important difference emerges.
-In that work, the transverse mass increases quadratically with momentum, leading to peak separation already at $|\bm{p}| = 1.5$-$2.0~\mathrm{GeV}$~\cite{Kim:2019ybi}.
-In contrast, in our model the transverse mode remains unchanged, and a well-separated double-peak structure only appears at around $|\bm{p}| = 2.0$-$3.0~\mathrm{GeV}$.
-In experiments, however, the situation is more subtle, because the medium effect weakens at higher momenta, as the $\phi$ meson tends to decay outside the nucleus.
-It remains to be seen whether a suitable momentum window exists for observing separated peaks in the spectral function.
+Compared to the QCDSR analysis~\cite{Kim:2019ybi}, an important difference emerges.
+In Ref.~\cite{Kim:2019ybi}, the transverse mass increases approximately quadratically with momentum, leading to a visible separation of the longitudinal and transverse peaks already at $|\bm p| \simeq 1.5$--$2.0~\mathrm{GeV}$.
+In contrast, the transverse mass remains nearly unchanged in the present calculation, and a distinct double-peak structure develops only at larger momenta, around $|\bm p| \simeq 2$--$3~\mathrm{GeV}$.
+This conclusion is consistent with the KEK-E325 results~\cite{KEK-PS-E325:2005wbm,KEK-PSE325:2025fms}, where the strongest medium effects were observed for slow $\phi$ mesons with $\beta\gamma = |\bm p|/m_\phi \lesssim 1.25$.
+In this momentum region, the longitudinal and transverse peaks remain strongly overlapping in the present calculation, implying that the polarization splitting is unlikely to be resolved through the unpolarized invariant-mass spectrum.
+Experimentally, the negative mass shift appears as an excess on the low-mass side of the dominant vacuum $\phi$ peak.